Skip to main content

-Samuel F. Pryor Papers Edit
+Samuel F. Pryor Papers

-A.2008.016
+Identifier: A.2008.016

 Dates

-• 1864-2006 (Creation)
+• Creation: 1864-2006

-• Conditions Governing Access
+Conditions Governing Access

 The Michelin Illustrated Guide to Verdun is in very poor condition and should not be handled.

-• Biographical / Historical
+Biographical / Historical

 "Born in Palmyra, Missouri, only days after the Civil War ended, Sam Sr. moved to St. Louis as an adult when he went to work for the Wabash Railroad.
 Marrying Ruby Permelia Jacques in 1894, Sam Sr. started his family in the outskirts of St. Louis in the suburb of Ferguson.
 Sam Sr.'s career took a variety of turns as he moved from chief purchasing agent of the Wabash Railroad, to vice president of Simmons Hardware Company, to president of the Southern Wheel Company, a subsidiary of the American Brake Shoe and Foundry Company.